Is Final Expense Insurance Worth It?

 What Does Final Expense Insurance Cover?

-Beneficiaries can use the death benefit for any expense since the payout isn't restricted to specific costs.
-Families typically use final expense insurance proceeds for funeral services, burial plots, cremation, memorial programs and funeral home fees.
+Beneficiaries can use the death benefit for any expense because the payout isn't restricted to specific costs.
+Families use final expense insurance proceeds for funeral services, burial plots, cremation, memorial programs and funeral home fees.
 The funds also help cover outstanding medical bills from a final illness or hospitalization, small debts like credit cards and utility bills, and legal and administrative costs, including death certificates and probate filings.

 Some families use a portion for travel expenses, allowing relatives to attend the funeral, or to cover everyday household expenses during the transition period.